ans-group/docs.ukfast.co.uk/source/monitoring/installnewrelic.md

-# Install New Relic On CentOS
+# How to install and configure New Relic PHP Agent on CentOS 7

 In this article we will discuss how to install the New Relic PHP agent on a CentOS Server.
 New Relic is a third party developer tool that can provide indepth application monitoring which can be used to identify problem areas in the application, commonly performance related.